Della Warrior

-Della Cheryl Warrior (born 1946) is the first and only woman to date to serve as the chairperson and chief executive officer for the Otoe-Missouria Tribe.
-She later served at the president of the Institute of American Indian Arts, finding a permanent home for the institution as well as helping to raise over one hundred million dollars for the institution over a twelve-year period.
+Della Warrior (born Nov 6,1943) is the first and only woman to date to serve as chairperson and chief executive officer for the Otoe-Missouria Tribe.
+She later served as the president of the Institute of American Indian Arts, finding a permanent home for the institution as well as helping to raise more than one hundred million dollars for the institution over 12 years.
 Warrior was inducted into the Oklahoma Women's Hall of Fame in 2007.

+Since 2021, she has served as President and CEO of the Multi-Indigenous Collaborative for Action (MICA) Group, a Native-led nonprofit.

 Early life

 Della Cheryl Hopper was born in 1946 in Pawnee, Oklahoma, and grew up in Red Rock, Oklahoma, with her mother and stepfather.
+An enrolled citizen of the Otoe–Missouria Tribe of Indians, she is also of Muscogee descent.
 The family moved around frequently, allowing Warrior to have the opportunity to live in cities such as Shawnee, Tulsa, Oklahoma City, Enid, Ponca City, Dallas, Wichita, and Los Angeles.
 Warrior began her education at Pawnee Indian School and averaged approximately two schools per year up until about sixth grade.
 During her high school years, Warrior attended six different schools.

 Education

-After graduation, Warrior left to attend Northeastern State University in Tahlequah, Oklahoma, with the intention on pursuing a medical degree.
+After graduation, Warrior left to attend Northeastern State University in Tahlequah, Oklahoma, with the intention of pursuing a medical degree.
 The summer before her junior year, Warrior attended a workshop at the University of Colorado.
-This experience broadened her pride for her native heritage and sparked her interest in that field.
-Her junior year she changed her major to sociology due to finances and graduated with her bachelor's in 1966.
+This experience broadened her pride in her native heritage and sparked her interest in that field.
+Her junior year, she changed her major to sociology and graduated with a bachelor's degree in 1966.

-Warrior went and received her master's degree in education from Harvard University in 1971.
+Warrior received her master's degree in education from Harvard University in 1971.